FLASH SALES: discover new special offers every week!

 • Soil type All, well-drained

-L’helenium or Helenium, sometimes called “autumn daisy“, is a perennial from the Asteraceae family, like its cousin the daisy and the aster.
+The Helenium, also known as the “autumn daisy“, is a perennial from the Asteraceae family, like its relatives the daisy and the aster.
 It is native to the wet meadows, marshes, and edges of swamps in North America.

-The genus Helenium comprises around 40 species of perennial, annual, or biennial heleniums.
-They have given rise to over 70 interesting hybrids and cultivars that vary in shape, height, and colour, such as ‘Moerheim Beauty’, the most popular of all heleniums, or ‘Ruby Tuesday’.
+The genus Helenium comprises around 40 species of perennial, annual, or biennial Heleniums.
+They have given rise to over 70 interesting hybrids and cultivars that vary in shape, height, and colour, such as ‘Moerheim Beauty’, the most popular of all Heleniums, and ‘Ruby Tuesday’.

 Most hybrids are derived from Helenium autumnale.
-The Helenium hoopesii, helenium puberulum, and Helenium bigelovii or “Bigelove Helenium” are also frequently found in our gardens.
+The Helenium hoopesii, Helenium puberulum, and Helenium bigelovii, or “Bigelow’s Helenium”, are also commonly found in our gardens.

 This perennial has a upright tufted habit, fairly compact and somewhat untidy, easily reaching 1.50 m in height and 50 cm in width for the most imposing varieties.

-Although it has a rapid growth, helenium needs about two years to establish well, then it grows over the years to form dense and highly floriferous clumps, which can even become invasive.
-Once well established, it can live for years.
+Although it has a rapid growth rate, the Helenium requires about two years to establish well, then it grows over the years to form dense and highly floriferous clumps, which can even become invasive.
+Once well established, it can live for many years.

 From a basal tuft of leaves gathered in a rosette, large slender yet robust stems emerge in spring, more or less branched at their upper part.
 With exceptional sturdiness, they are resistant to wind and generally do not require staking.